Alexander Bont

 Alexander Bont is a character appearing in American comic books published by Marvel Comics.
 Created by writer Brian Michael Bendis and artist Alex Maleev, the character first appeared in Daredevil vol. 2 #66 (December 2004).
 Bont is one of the first villains encountered by the superhero Matt Murdock / Daredevil.
 Once the Kingpin of New York's criminal underworld prior to Wilson Fisk's ascent, Bont also employed the man responsible for murdering Jack Murdock.

 Following his release from prison, Bont returned to a New York City vastly changed from the one he had once ruled.
 The traditional gangsters of his era had been replaced by costumed criminals with superpowers and theatrical personas.
-Enraged by this shift and seeking revenge against Daredevil—the hero responsible for his imprisonment—Bont resorted to the dangerously unstable Mutant Growth Hormone.
+Enraged by this shift and seeking revenge against Daredevil—the hero responsible for his imprisonment—Bont resorted to the dangerously unstable Mutant Growth Hormone, which resulted in his death.

 A gender-swapped version of Alexander Bont, known as Alexandra, is portrayed by Sigourney Weaver in the 2017 miniseries The Defenders, a crossover of Marvel's Netflix series set within the Marvel Cinematic Universe (MCU).
-In the series, Alexandra is depicted as the leader of the Hand and one of its five "fingers."
+In the series, Alexandra is depicted as the leader of the Hand and one of its five "fingers".

 Publication history

-Alexander Bont debuted in Daredevil vol. 2 #66 (December 2004), created by Brian Michael Bendis and Alex Maleev.
+Alexander Bont debuted in Daredevil (vol. 2) #66 (December 2004), and was created by Brian Michael Bendis and Alex Maleev.

 Fictional character biography

-The First Kingpin

-Alexander Bont first made a name for himself when he killed the hero known as the Defender.
+Alexander Bont first made a name for himself when he killed the hero Defender.
 After that, he soon rose up the ranks and became the head of organized crime.
 The Fixer, the man who ordered the hit on Jack Murdock, paid up to Bont.
-When Daredevil found this out, he confronted Bont and got him arrested.
+When Daredevil found this out, he confronted Bont and had him arrested.
 Bont got out on bail.
 He later asked Matt Murdock for legal help, but was refused.

-When he got out, he paid a visit to the Gladiator who had worked for Bont in the past.
-He ordered Potter to kill Daredevil.
-"I made my rep on the blood of one masked mystery man...I'm not--I am not going to lose it over another one."

-The Gladiator attacked Daredevil, but was defeated.
-Daredevil found out that Bont had hired him, and told Bont that he'd see him in jail for this.

-Bont was found guilty and sent to prison.
-The last thing he saw before being loaded into the bus was Daredevil perched on top of a nearby building, smirking at him.